WebberZone/top-10/readme.txt

 5. Select the __top-10.zip__ file that you downloaded and hit Install Now
 6. Activate the Plugin in WP-Admin.
 7. Go to __Top 10 &raquo; Settings__ to configure
-8. Go to __Appearance &raquo; Widgets__ to add the Popular Posts sidebar widget to your theme
-9. Go to __Top 10 &raquo; View Popular Posts__ to view the list of popular posts
+8. Go to __Appearance &raquo; Widgets__ and add __Top 10 Popular Posts__ to your sidebar to display the popular posts in the sidebar

+= For help and support =
+1. Visit [Top 10 documentation](https://webberzone.com/support/section/top-10/) for extensive information and examples of how to use the plugin
+2. Visit the [Support forum](https://wordpress.org/support/plugin/top-10) on WordPress.org

 == Frequently Asked Questions ==